emily-flambe/emily-flambe/README.md

-# Emily Cogsdill: the README
+# Emily Cogsdill: a README

-## Fun personal information

-Contrary to popular belief*, I am a serious person:

 - [LinkedIn](https://www.linkedin.com/in/emilycogsdill/)
 - [Some Sort of (terrible) Blog](https://baba-is.win)